Message from the Heart

 “There are three mysteries in this world: air to the birds; water to the fish; and humanity to itself.”

 It’s been said that the longest path is from the head to the heart.
 With the help of a friend, I found the strength to move out, filed for divorce, and began intensive, weekly psychotherapy for an extended period of time.
-Thus began the long, hard road to recovery — the recovery of the heart.
-That included grieving for what had been lost but not fully grieved over (the loss of my former), celebrating what had been gained (a friendship with both), dealing with the shame of having married and divorced a second time, and accepting responsibility for the role I played in all of those decisions and actions.
-Most importantly, I found joy in slowly rediscovering who I am and what, exactly, it means to live in alignment with my heart.
+Thus began the long, hard road to recovery — the recovery of the heart and the rediscovery of my authentic needs.
+That included grieving for what had been lost but not fully grieved over (the loss of my former), celebrating what had been gained (a deeper awareness of my gentle, authentic nature), and accepting responsibility for the role I played in all of my decisions and actions.
+Most importantly, I found joy in slowly rediscovering who I am and what it means to live in alignment with my heart.

 My sense is that the vision I saw was a genuine look into my future—a future where I did, in fact, move to Boulder, “started over with a clean slate,” fathered children there, and lived in denial of my heart’s wisdom.
 And somehow a deeper, subconscious intelligence saw it fit that I, the ‘me’ writing these words today, should be made aware of its impending future so that I would be allowed to choose again.

 From a scientific standpoint, to have sensed a future that on some level already happened doesn’t seem to be too far fetched: there are countless documented cases of people who have had foreboding feelings and other premonitions of the future.
-There have even been scientific experiments that appear to prove our ability to predict the future, if not consciously, certainly on a subconscious level.
+There have even been scientific experiments that seem to prove our ability to predict the future on a subconscious level.

 One scientific theory, biocentrism, says that time and space are pure constructs of our senses.
-Although I’m no scientist, biocentrism as a scientific hypothesis makes intuitive sense to me: it offers a feasible explanation of how a part of me relayed a lesson ‘back in time’ since the future event already existed within me as latent potential.
+Although I’m no scientist, biocentrism as a scientific hypothesis makes intuitive sense to me: it offers a feasible explanation of how a part of me relayed a lesson ‘back in time’ since the future event already happened (as well as is happening, and will happen) within me as latent potential.
 Wired Magazine as well as Psychology Today both have two excellent articles on the mysterious nature of time.

 Here are some questions that might offer guidance as you traverse the path from the head to the heart: